TEvans-Developer/HomeLab/README.md

 <br>![Screenshot (93)](https://github.com/user-attachments/assets/81b55bc6-12c0-4f79-9163-80f31d04fe59)

 <br> vi.
-After typing netstat you should notice a  rphcp.exe executable will is part of LimaCharlie EDR service.
-We will not identify running process by using the command ps -T. It is important to take note of highlighted red "Sysmon64.exe" and the <i>Security Product(s): Sysmon64 </i> at the bottom of our list.
-This helps makes attackers aware of what security products a victim system is using.Also notice our implant "EQUAL_THINKING.exe" in green.
+After typing netstat you should notice a  rphcp.exe executable which is part of LimaCharlie EDR service.
+We will now identify running process by using the command ps -T. It is important to take note of highlighted red "Sysmon64.exe" and the <i>Security Product(s): Sysmon64 </i> at the bottom of our list.
+This helps makes attackers aware of what security products a victim system is using.
+Also notice our implant "EQUAL_THINKING.exe" in green.

 <br>![Screenshot (94)](https://github.com/user-attachments/assets/56caa306-23f6-45e7-97ae-42789021660f)